 Introduction

 Blood pressure is an important system of the human body that plays a fundamental role in blood circulation and the supply of oxygen and nutrients to different parts of the body.
 As the weather changes, especially during summer, significant changes occur in the functions of the body.
 One of the most significant changes is a decrease in blood pressure.
 Many people feel lethargic, dizzy, and weak during the summer season, which are often associated with low blood pressure.
-In this article, we will take a detailed look at why blood pressure drops in summer, what its medical and physical causes are are, what effects it can have, and what precautions can be taken to prevent it.
+In this article, we will take a detailed look at why blood pressure drops in summer, what its medical and physical causes are, what effects it can have, and what precautions can be taken to prevent it.

 What is blood pressure?